tony-shifflett/lessonOne/README.md

 }
 ```

-Since the goal of this lecture is to work through the way to assign css and we already have the class name written in HTML clean up our CSS and comment out all the previous references to pseudo-classes and simplify our CSS paths by removing the all additional elements except for the class name.
+Since the goal of this lecture is to work through the way to assign css and we already have the class name written in HTML let's clean up our CSS and comment out all the previous references to pseudo-classes and simplify our CSS paths by removing the all additional elements except for the class name.

 Our CSS code to target those elements will now look like this: